Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 After a democratic process, the Students' room was elected by a majority.

-The realization of the project will be carried out during the second year of the program when a caravan was allocated earlier this year to be used as the students' lounge.
+The realization of the room will be carried out during the second year of the program when a caravan was allocated earlier this year to be used as the students' lounge.
 Students will prepare a plan of action to make the trailer into the students' lounge.
 They already know that they need to furnish, decorate and design the trailer.

 The plan is that the trailer will have games, books, a coffee corner, and bean bags to relax etc.